JetBrains/kotlin-web-site/docs/reference/kotlin-doc.md

 #### `@param <name>`

-Documents a value parameter of a function or a type parameter of a class.
+Documents a value parameter of a function or a type parameter of a class, property or function.
 To better separate the parameter name from the description, if you prefer, you can enclose the name of the parameter in brackets.
 The following two syntaxes are therefore equivalent: